 The Wushu Shaolin schedule is listed below in a convenient chart.
-There are four classes designed to accelerate progress for kids and adults.
+There are four classes designed to accelerate progress for all students.
 The introductory class is developed for both students that have never studied martial arts as well as returning ones.
 After completing the Wushu Shaolin requirements, students graduate to the Intermediate level class.

 Wushu Shaolin Kung Fu Programs